15th Avenue Traffic Sign Change

 July 2020 Update

-Public Works staff will implement the planned traffic control sign change during the first two weeks of July 2020.
-They will replace the two-way stop signs at the 15th Ave traffic circle intersections of Washington St, Lincoln St, and Charnelton St with four-way yield signs on all streets approaching these intersections.
+Public Works staff implemented the planned traffic control sign change during the first two weeks of July 2020.
+We replaced the two-way stop signs at the 15th Ave traffic circle intersections of Washington St, Lincoln St, and Charnelton St with four-way yield signs on all streets approaching these intersections.
 This change will be applied to the 15th Ave and Ferry St intersection at a future date.

 This change is being applied as a pilot project.
 Staff will monitor the intersections for any collisions that occur after the change takes place.
 This data will be evaluated against crash data collected before the pilot project was implemented.
 If it is determined that the change is not improving the safety of all street users, it will be reversed.